 III.
-INVESTMENT PHILOSOPHY
+Investment Philosophy

-- 1. Time Horizon The Pension Trust will periodically review the portfolio's alignment with the Retirement Plan's liabilities.
+- Time Horizon The Pension Trust will periodically review the portfolio's alignment with the Retirement Plan's liabilities.
 The investment policy and guidelines are based on a time horizon of greater than five years.
 The Pension Trust will consider both intermediate-term and longer-term investment return horizons in formulating expected returns and assessing portfolio risk parameters.
 The Pension Trust's strategic asset allocation is based on this longer-term perspective.
-Fluctuations of investment results in the interim should be viewed with an appropriate perspective - 2.
+Fluctuations of investment results in the interim should be viewed with an appropriate perspective. - 2.
 Risk Tolerance Investment opportunities in various asset classes have differing risk and return expectations.
 In general, investments with higher expected returns involve a higher level of risk.
 The Pension Trust recognizes that some level of risk must be assumed to achieve the long-term investment objectives.
 The Pension Trust will attempt to achieve its investment return objective with an appropriate level of risk using an efficient combination of investable assets. - 3.
 Drawdown Risk The Pension Trust is a retirement system in a negative cashflow status (benefits paid exceed contributions received annually), As a result, the Pension Trust's funded level and required contributions are increasingly sensitive to periods when investment returns are negative even with the expectation that investment markets will recover after such events.
 As part of its consideration of risk tolerance and asset allocation the Pension Trust will attempt to manage short-term drawdown risk when developing its long-term asset allocation policy and when shifting or rebalancing the portfolio. - 4.
 Liquidity Needs Sufficient liquidity must be maintained to pay benefits and expenses.
 Investment income and contributions may or may not exceed projected benefit payments and expenses on an annual basis.
 Within the constraints of maintaining adequate liquidity for the payment of benefits and expenses, a reasonable portion of the portfolio may be invested in illiquid investments.
-The liquidity requirements shall be reviewed at least annually.
+The liquidity requirements shall be reviewed at least annually. - 5.
+Asset Allocation as Primary Control Over Risk and Return It is impossible to accurately and consistently predict the future; therefore, the Plan is required to be prudently diversified across and within asset classes in anticipation of various economic conditions.
+In a well-diversified portfolio, the overall volatility of investment returns is principally driven by the asset allocation and secondarily driven by the individual investment strategies.
+As such, asset allocation is the primary tool by which the Board can manage the expected risk/return profile of the Plan.